Marriott fairly recently added to their Autograph collection with the Bankside hotel in London that opened in Autumn 2018.

 The Bankside is in a convenient location for the South Bank, Waterloo and the City.
 It is almost opposite London Bridge station which makes it easy to get around the rest of London.
+If you are a foodie, it is only a short walk from Borough Market with its many restaurants and food stalls.
+If you fancy something more upmarket, you are also close to the Shard with its restaurants and bars with stunning views.

 Arriving at the hotel the entrance felt very impressive with the name illuminated outside on the pavement.
 You check in sitting at a large table which feels more premium and gives the reception area a relaxed communal feel.
 There were a lot of hotel staff on hand in reception including managers as the hotel was so new.
-I had booked an entry level room which is the Modest king but got an upgrade to the Ample king room at check in due to my status.
+I had booked an entry-level room which is the Modest king but got an upgrade to the Ample king room at check-in due to my status.
 The receptionist was very friendly and explained everything that I needed to know about the hotel.

 There was free water available in reception which was a nice extra.
 All the staff I encountered were very friendly and knowledgeable although it was sometimes obvious the hotel was new due to the slow service here and there.